user1m/microsoft-graph-notes/readme.md

 * Access tokens are short lived, and you must refresh them after they expire to continue accessing resources.
 * You can do so by submitting another `POST` request to the `/token` endpoint, this time providing the `refresh_token`
+* Will get back a new OAuth 2.0 refresh token

 **Request:**